 Why is it good for kids?

-Holi – The Festival of Colors
+Holi – The Festival of Colors – India

-When: March 14, 2025
+When: March 4, 2026

 Where: Various locations in India

-Mathura and Vrindavan for an authentic experience or Jaipur offers a well organized and family-friendly atmosphere
+Mathura and Vrindavan for an authentic experience or Jaipur offers a well-organized and family-friendly atmosphere

 What is the festival all about?

 Holi marks the triumph of good over evil and the arrival of the season of renewal.
-The highlight of this cheery festival is the playful throwing and smearing of brightly colored powders, known as “gulal,” on friends, family, and even strangers.
+The highlight of this joyful festival is the playful throwing and smearing of brightly colored powders, known as “gulal,” on friends, family, and even strangers.

 Why is it good for kids?

-Keukenhof Tulip Festival
+Keukenhof Tulip Festival – Netherlands

-When: March 20 – May 11, 2025
+When: March 19 – May 10, 2026

 Where: Lisse, The Netherlands